-If you take a close look, you’ll notice the slight difference in the hardware on the axels.
-The front-wheel will have washers on that have little tabs on the end.
+If you take a close look, you’ll notice the slight difference in the hardware on the axles.
+The front wheel will have washers that have little tabs on the end.

-Loosen up the nuts so that they move towards the end of the axels, don’t remove them completely.
+Loosen up the nuts so that they move toward the end of the axles, don’t remove them completely.

-Place them wheel at the required place and screw the washers of both sides together.
+Place the wheel at the required place and screw the washers on both sides together.
 You can use the 15mm box wrench to tighten the wheel.
 We need to make sure the wheel is as centered as possible.